Wyoming Workers' Comp Claims: Eligibility, Filing, and Appeals

 Temporary Total Disability Benefits

 If you need time off from work while you are recovering from your injuries, you can receive temporary total disability benefits.
 These benefits are two-thirds of your monthly gross wages, but cannot exceed the statewide average monthly wage.
-(For the last quarter of 2016, the statewide average monthly wage is $3,683.33.)
+(The statewide average monthly wage is updated quarterly; for the first quarter of 2017, it's $3,683.33).
 You will receive these benefits until you are able to return to work or until your doctor finds that your condition has stabilized and is not expected to improve further.
 In any case, these benefits typically end after 24 months.

 Temporary Light Duty Benefits